-In case you were curious, I am a product of the Iowa public school system and an Honors graduate from the English department at the University of Iowa.
-Having been raised in a conservative Christian house, I have also written in the past about the much bemoaned “brainwashing” that occurs at liberal arts universities and my own experience growing from a committed brother in Christ to a skeptical agnostic.
+In case you were curious, I am a product of the Iowa public school system and an honors graduate from the English department at the University of Iowa.
+Having been raised in a conservative Christian home, I have also written in the past about the much bemoaned “brainwashing” that occurs at liberal arts universities and my own experience growing from a committed brother in Christ to a skeptical agnostic.

-So!
-Let’s take a look at the arguments for this bill and what it would mean for Iowa schools to adopt a Bible literacy program.
+So, Let’s take a look at the arguments for this bill and what it would mean for Iowa schools to adopt a Bible literacy program.

 Here is the rational argument made by bill supporters: The Bible has tremendous historical and cultural value.